SKA-ScienceDataProcessor/algorithm-reference-library/docs/ARL_dask.rst

 Conceptually we can think of one visibility set, which may be decomposed into different subsets in processing, and one image, which also may be subsetted for processing.

+Dask is supported in various ways:

+    - arl/graphs/dask_graphs: Graphs to perform various types of prediction and inversion of visibility data
+    - arl/graphs/generic_dask_graphs: Graphs to perform generic image or visibility unary operations
+    - arl/util/dask_graph_support: Graphs to support testing and simulations
+    - arl/pipelines/pipeline_dask_graphs: Graphs to implement the canonical pipelines (ICAL and Continuum imaging currently).

+In addition there are notebooks:

+    - imaging-dask: General imaging example
+    - imaging-pipelines: Pipelines run on small LOW observation (core only)

+These notebooks are scaled to run on my laptop (4 cores, 16GB) but can be changed to larger scales.

 Using ARL and dask on Darwin
 ****************************